2027 UPCOMING BOARD NOMINATIONS

 Develop concepts and provide support for programming, opportunities, and services.

-Determine and develop NCECA policies within the limits of Bylaws.
+Determine and develop NCECA policies within the limits of the Bylaws.

 Develop and make progress on strategic goals.